UriCW/100PercentIT_Task/README.md

 # Solution to task by 100 percent IT

-Calculates an estimate of bytes sent of recieved to each project.
+Calculates an estimate of bytes sent or recieved by each project.

 ## Setup
 Ensure all data is stored in database named pmacct, you also need to modify the login details in tests.py